PrismLauncher/prismlauncher.org/src/wiki/getting-started/installing-prismlauncher.md

 **Please note,** that depending on the version of Prism Launcher that you have downloaded, you may have to **change the version number** in the command above.

 If you want to simplify the installation of the AppImage, use [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher).
-Note that this won't work on non-systemd system and we recommend just using packages.
+Note that this won't work on non-systemd system, and we recommend just using packages.

 #### Prism Launcher isn't using my system theme